-Required Deaf Studies major courses 36 hours
+Required Deaf Studies major courses 36 credits

 This course investigates how culture shapes the way people see the world.
 Students will explore cultural readings and examine various texts around us to understand how culture, identity and history frame experiences.
 Traditional courses in cultural studies assume that the meanings in this world are central in creating us -- individually and collectively.
 Students will examine how culture transmits a view of the world and power through critical analysis.